SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_Trinix_SNMP.md

 #### SNMP Main Connection

-This driver uses a Simple Network Management Protocol (SNMP) connection to communicate with the Trinix device, and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection to communicate with the Trinix device, and requires the following input during element creation:

 SNMP CONNECTION: